INTBAU

+History

 Since April 2004 it has been an independent registered educational, first as Charity no. 1103068 and more recently Charity no. 1132362.
 INTBAU remains under the patronage of the Prince of Wales, though it has now become a subsidiary company of The Prince's Foundation.

 Charter

 INTBAU's work is guided by its charter, the founding document of the organization:

 "The International Network for Traditional Building, Architecture & Urbanism is an active network of individuals and institutions dedicated to the creation of humane and harmonious buildings and places which respect local traditions.

 Traditions allow us to recognize the lessons of history, enrich our lives and offer our inheritance to the future.
 Local, regional and national traditions provide the opportunity for communities to retain their individuality with the advance of globalization.
 Through tradition we can preserve our sense of identity and counteract social alienation.
 People must have the freedom to maintain their traditions.

 Traditional buildings and places maintain a balance with nature and society that has been developed over many generations.
 They enhance our quality of life and are a proper reflection of modern society.
 Traditional buildings and places can offer a profound modernity beyond novelty and look forward to a better future.

 INTBAU brings together those who design, make, maintain, study or enjoy traditional building, architecture and places.
 We will gain strength, significance and scholarship by association, action and the dissemination of our principles."